-- complete an original and one copy of a form titled "Notice of a Lawsuit and Request to Waive Service of a Summons" AO 398; - address a large envelope to the officer, managing or general agent or other agent and place the following documents inside: - a) an original and one copy of the completed notice form; - b) a blank form titled "Waiver of Service of Summons" AO 399; - c) a copy of the complaint filed in federal court; and - d) a self-addressed, stamped envelope for the defendant's use in returning the waiver form; - mail the envelope to the officer or agent by first-class mail or other reliable means; - allow the defendant "a reasonable time to return the waiver, which shall be at least 30 days from the date on which the request is sent . . . ."
-(Fed.
+- complete an original and one copy of a form titled "Notice of a Lawsuit and Request to Waive Service of a Summons" (blank notice forms are attached to this document); - address a large envelope to the officer, managing or general agent or other agent and place the following documents inside: - a) an original and one copy of the completed notice form; - b) a blank form titled "Waiver of Service of Summons" (also accompanying this memorandum); - c) a copy of the complaint filed in federal court; and - d) a self-addressed, stamped envelope for the defendant's use in returning the waiver form; - mail the envelope to the officer or agent by first-class mail or other reliable means; - allow the defendant "a reasonable time to return the waiver, which shall be at least 30 days from the date on which the request is sent " (Fed.
 R. Civ.
 P. 4(d)(1)(F)). - mail a copy of the signed waiver form to the court for filing as proof of service.